PeterJBurke/CreateSITLenv/README_INSTALL_SERVICE.md

     ```bash
     sudo ./install_drone_service.sh
     ```
-    The script will:
-    *   Check if run as root.
-    *   Verify the `dronepilot` user exists.
-    *   Perform basic checks for required directories/files.
-    *   Create the systemd service file `/etc/systemd/system/drone_sim.service` with the explicit environment setup.
-    *   Reload the systemd daemon.
-    *   Enable the service (start on boot).
-    *   Start the service immediately.
-    *   Show the service status after a short delay.
+    The script will perform checks, create the systemd service file (`/etc/systemd/system/drone_sim.service`), reload systemd, enable the service, start it, and show the status.

 ## Verification